Who should buy the La Sportiva Trango Tech Leather GTX

 Mountain-goers will be happy to find out that the Trango Tech Leather GTX is among the most versatile of La Sportiva’s mountaineering kicks.
-Case in point, this hybrid piece may be the “it boot” for the following thrill-seekers:
+Case in point, this hybrid piece may be the “it boots” for the following thrill-seekers:

-For those who climb grades III to V. The featured mountaineering boot is ideal for a day of harnessed (roped) climbing up to an overnighter on technical routes.
+- For those who climb grades III to V. The featured mountaineering boot is ideal for a day of harnessed (roped) climbing up to an overnighter on technical routes.
 Note that you may need to wear semi-automatic (C2) crampons for steeper pursuits.

-For adventurers who work with their forefoot mostly.
-Sufficiently randed on the front, the shoe in question will give you both protection and smearing grip on smooth to semi-rugged rock (think limestone).
+- For adventurers who work with their forefoot mostly.
+Sufficiently randed on the front, the shoe in question will give you both protection and a smearing grip on smooth to semi-rugged rock (think limestone).
 That said, its sides lack randing, so try not to ascend sideways haphazardly in it—especially around extremely jagged surfaces.

-For those who trek on bouldery terrain.
+- For those who trek on bouldery terrain.
 Heavy backpackers will benefit from the Trango Tech Leather GTX, particularly where boulder-climbing is required.
 The boot’s low-profile sole and climbing zone make such traversals quite possible.

 Alternatives to the Trango Tech Leather GTX